hydrosquall/sparky-website-tutorial/course-notes/sparks.md

 This is the foundation of your website.
 Paste this into `index.html` to begin.
 We'll talk through each piece step by step.

 You can paste each region below the previous region in the "body" area of your foundation.
-There is a little bit of hand-waving happening here in the interest of saving time, but leave a comment [here](https://github.com/hydrosquall/sparky-website-tutorial/issues) if you get stuck!
+There is a little bit of hand-waving happening here in the interest of saving time, but leave a comment [here](https://github.com/hydrosquall/sparky-website-tutorial/issues) if you get stuck and I'll try to help!

+If you think you have an indentation problem, the [HTML Prettifier](http://www.dirtymarkup.com/) can help you fix your code so it's easier to read.

+Feel free to make duplicates of any block, or skip blocks altogether!
+Doing this is mainly for the muscle memory.
+Once you understand multiplication, you don't need to keep counting 1 by 1 to convince yourself that it works.
 ```html
     <!DOCTYPE html>
     <html lang="en">